Updated: Oct 28

 Coming out of the harsh Omicron wave of the COVID-19 pandemic, children are back in the classroom for a return to in-person learning.
-While there remain questionable concerns about the safety of schools, there’s no question that it’s time for children to get back to the fundamentals of learning and development.
+While there remain questionable concerns about the safety of schools, there’s no question that it’s time for children to get back to the fundamentals of childhood education learning and development.

 While a return to normal is warranted, it’s also the perfect time for both teachers and parents to introduce new ways to best educate young children.
 If the coronavirus pandemic taught us nothing else, it’s that we have to be adaptable to any unforeseen circumstances.
 Adaptability is a part of evolution, and it’s the only way to make improvements so that greater value can be provided to the young minds in development.

-What are some of these new trends, and how can they be incorporated into existing learning programs?
+What are some of these new childhood education trends, and how can they be incorporated into existing learning programs?
 Let’s discuss a few of those ideas and suggestions on how they can best benefit young minds everywhere.

-Updated emphasis on phonics in literary learning
+Childhood education tip #1: phonics in literary learning

 Part of the challenge of learning in lockdown is that children can’t access the additional support they need to fully understand a learning principle.
 This becomes an even greater challenge the longer that lockdowns are in place.
 For example, children in Ontario were kept out of schools for 20 weeks between March 2020 and May 2021, in addition to regularly scheduled holidays and vacations.
 That adds up to about half a year of lost learning time, and experts say Ontario children have been set back more than any others across Canada.

 What’s one way to help children recover from the limitations of e-learning?
 For young children, go back to the basics with a greater emphasis on reading, writing, and comprehension.
 Introducing, or re-introducing, the concepts of phonics and the alphabetic principle to learning programs help children read and, more importantly, comprehend how various letters are combined to create words.